GaganCods/GaganPratap/README.md

 # 🎨 Professional Portfolio Website

 Welcome to my modern, responsive portfolio website, tailored for creative professionals.
-This project features a sleek dark theme, interactive elements, and a user-friendly design to showcase my work and skills effectively.
+This project features a sleek dark theme, interactive elements, and a user-friendly design to effectively showcase my work and skills.

 ---